anandvnath/ProblemSolving/md/AndroidSystemDesignPrep.md

 As a guideline, always use explicit intents for internal actions.
 Minimize implicit intents as other apps can intercept.

+### Intent filters
-Intent filters are used for deeplinking.
+Intent filters are used for capturing specific intents.
+They are used for intent handling, deeplinking, receivers etc.

+Deeplink example:
 ```
 <intent-filter>
     <action android:name="android.intent.action.VIEW"/>